CreepyTeabag/The-Ultimate-React-Course-2023/notes.md

 If we need a responsive image and don't want to specify the exact size, we use a statically imported image and add a `fill` attribute to it.
 That'll set width and height to 100% and position: absolute, so if need to change that - wa can use CSS (i.e set `object-fit: cover`).
 We can also add `placeholder="blur"` and while the image is loading - we will see a blurred version of it.
 If Image uses `fill` one of its parent elements needs to have a `position: relative`.

+### 012 Adding a Nested Layout

+To add a layout that applies to a route and its subroutes, we need to create a layout.js.
+The route page and its subroute pages will be placed inside of this layout.

+## 34 - Data Fetching, Caching, and Rendering

+### 002 Setting Up Supabase

+Next.js has a built-in support for environment variables.
+To use them, we need to create .env.local at the root, set up our variables `SOMETHING='smth'` and then use them like this: `process.env.SOMETHING`.
+By default, these variables do not leak to the browser.
+If we need to make them public - we need to name these variables starting with `NEXT_PUBLIC_SOMETHING`

+### 003 Fetching and Displaying Cabin List

+If url to the image source is not on our server- we'll get an error.
+We need to add the url of that server to next.config.mjs [see documentation](https://nextjs.org/docs/messages/next-image-unconfigured-host)